jeffreylloydbrown/ProgrammingReactiveSystems/kvstore/README.md

 -   the change in question has been handed down to the Persistence module (provided) **and** a corresponding acknowledgement has been received from it _(the persistence module is "flaky"—it fails randomly from time to time—and it is your task to keep it alive while retrying unacknowledged persistence operations until they succeed, see the persistence section for details)_

--   replication of the change in question has been initiated **and** all of the secondary replicas have acknowledged the replication of the update.
+-   replication of the change in question has been initiated **and** all the secondary replicas have acknowledged the replication of the update.

 If replicas leave the cluster, which is signalled by sending a new Replicas message to the primary, then outstanding acknowledgements of these replicas must be waived.
 This can lead to the generation of an OperationAck triggered indirectly by the Replicas message.

-A negative OperationFailed reply must be sent if the conditions for sending an OperationAck are not met within the 1 second maximum response time.
+A negative OperationFailed reply must be sent if the conditions for sending an OperationAck are not met within the 1-second maximum response time.

 ## Consistency in the case of failed replication or persistence

 Assuming in the above scenario that the last write fails (i.e. an OperationFailed is returned), replication to some replicas may have been successful while it failed on others.
-Therefore in this case the property that eventually all replicas converge on the same value for key2 is not provided by this simplified key–value store.
+Therefore, in this case the property that eventually all replicas converge on the same value for key2 is not provided by this simplified key–value store.
 In order to restore consistency a later write to key2 would have to succeed.
-Lifting this restriction is an interesting exercise on its own, but it is outside of the scope of this course.
+Lifting this restriction is an interesting exercise on its own, but it is outside the scope of this course.

-One consequence of this restriction is that each replica uses this freedom to immediately hand out the updated value to subsequently reading clients, even before the the new value has been persisted locally, and no rollback is attempted in case of failure.
+One consequence of this restriction is that each replica uses this freedom to immediately hand out the updated value to subsequently reading clients, even before the new value has been persisted locally, and no rollback is attempted in case of failure.

 ## Which value to expect while an update is outstanding?